 The incremental encoder can be programmed to 1,024, 2,048, or 4,096 counts per turn.
-The SMD23/4E2 has an internal thirty-two bit counter associated with the encoder.
-The incremental encoder are primarily used for position verification and stall detection.
+The SMD23E2 and SMD24E2 has an internal thirty-two bit counter associated with the encoder.

 Absolute Multi-turn Encoder

 The absolute encoder has a fixed resolution of 2,048 counts per turn.
 The absolute encoder is a multi-turn device that encodes a total of 2^{21} turns, yielding a full thirty-two bits of position resolution.
 The absolute encoder can be used for position verification and stall detection, but its primary advantage is that it eliminates the need to home the axis after cycling power to the drive.